 I have had a personal web site up since January 1994, and since August 1999, this web site has been focused on the hobby of model railroading.
 My other hobby is woodworking, so you will find some topics about that on this site as well.
 Additionally, I also play the bass guitar and go bike riding.

 The photo on the right is of me doing some switching work on my previous S-scale layout.
+You can contact me at "peter @ fourthray dot com".

 The small town where we lived was a major tourist attraction during the summers ("Keukenhof").
 During those peak times, passenger trains would stop at our little station.
 The rest of the year they just flew by.
 From time to time I would ride my bike to the station and watch the trains.